Pit Bull Liability Insurance

 Failing to maintain proper pit bull liability insurance coverage is not an option, as many states require proof of a pit bull liability insurance plan should you need to retrieve your pit bull from a pound after a biting incident.

 At XINSURANCE, we know it can be concerning to hear you aren’t covered by your insurance policy.
 We believe no one should have to worry about being inadequately covered.
-We can help maximize your peace of mind and minimize exposure by providing a customized liability insurance solution that covers gaps in your coverage.
+We can help maximize your peace of mind and minimize exposure by finding you a dog bite liability insurance solution that can cover gaps in your coverage.

 First, you’ll send in your insurance application.
 Then you’ll speak with our underwriting team about the aspects of the risk.
-Since pet liability insurance can be a bit more complicated than other policy types, we take a more hands-on approach to the process.
-Contact us at XINSURANCE for a free quote today.
+Since pet liability insurance can be a bit more complicated than other insurance types, we take a more hands-on approach to the process.
+Contact us at XINSURANCE for a free quote or call (877) 585-2853.

 Rick J. Lindsey hails from Salt Lake City, Utah.
 He began working in the mailroom of his father’s Salt Lake City insurance firm, getting his introduction to the business that became his lifelong career.
 Rick J. Lindsey quickly rose through the ranks while working in nearly every imaginable insurance industry job.
 As an entrepreneur, specialty lines underwriter, claims specialist, risk manager, and a licensed surplus lines broker, Rick J. Lindsey is highly skilled in all levels of leadership and execution.
 As he progressed on his career path, Rick J. Lindsey discovered an urgent need for insurers willing to write policies for high-risk individuals and businesses.
 He was frequently frustrated that he could not provide the liability protection these entities desperately needed to safeguard their assets.
 He also formed the belief that insurance companies acted too quickly to settle frivolous claims.
 Rick J. Lindsey decided to try a different approach.
 He started an insurance company and became the newly formed entity’s CEO.
 This opportunity has enabled Rick J. Lindsey to fill a void in the market and provide a valuable service to businesses, individuals, and insurance agents who write high-risk business.
 XINSURANCE also specializes in helping individuals and businesses who live a lifestyle or participate in activities that make them difficult for traditional carriers to insure.
 If you’ve been denied, non-renewed, or canceled coverage, don’t give up quite yet.
 Chances are XINSURANCE can help.